kostelal0688/sep10-freedom-projec/blog/entry05.md

 ## Skills
 Some skills that I’ve learned from working on this blog are **how to learn**, **how to google**, and **time management**.
 ### How to learn
+A skill I learned during this experience is How to Learn because I had to learn jQuery by myself.
+We had to learn and try making something on our own so that we know how to use our tool on the project.
 ### How to Google

 ### Time management